Huy-DNA/MPiSC/implementations/slot-queue/report/main.typ

 = Structure

 Each enqueue will have a local SPSC as in LTQueue @ltqueue that supports `dequeue`, `enqueue` and `readFront`.
-There's a global queue whose entries stores the minimum timestamp of the corresponding enqueuer's local SPSC.
+There's a global queue whose entries store the minimum timestamp of the corresponding enqueuer's local SPSC.

 #figure(
   image("/assets/structure.png"),